reuk/wayverb/docs_source/waveguide.md

 run the simulation itself.
 Two arrays of floating-point numbers are allocated, with length equal to the number of nodes in the simulation.
 These arrays represent the current and previous pressures at each node.
 The simulation is then run for a certain number of steps.
-Normally this would be derived from an estimate of the scene's RT60, but in Wayverb the simulation length is found using the time of the final ray-traced histogram bin, divided by the mesh sampling frequency.
+In Wayverb the simulation length is found using the time of the final ray-traced histogram bin, divided by the mesh sampling frequency.
+In most cases this will lead to a sufficiently accurate duration estimate.
+However, in very large or irregularly-shaped rooms where few ray-receiver intersections are recorded, this may lead the waveguide simulation time to be underestimated.
+In this scenario, the simulation time can be found with greater accuracy by increasing the number of rays.

 During a single step of the simulation, each node is updated.
 These updates occur in parallel, using the GPU.
 The "descriptor" field of each node is